 Experience thought-provoking 90 minute, half-day or full-day workshops that inspire and equip faculty, staff, coaches, and parents.
 Each event is different and unique, communicating key leadership values through various mediums.
-Host workshops on your own campus or location and in a flexible time frame that fits your schedule.
+Host one of our leadership training and development seminars on your own campus or location, in a flexible time frame that fits your schedule.

 Dr. Tim Elmore and eleven additional stellar speakers on the Growing Leaders team are available for both student and adult events held on-site at your location.
-Our events are designed specifically for K-12 educators, university and college faculty and staff, coaches, parents, and youth workers.
+Our leadership training workshops are designed specifically for K-12 educators, university and college faculty and staff, coaches, parents, and youth workers.

 It is no longer accurate to refer to Generation Y as one collective generation.
 The Millennials born after 1990 are a whole new batch of students and young team members.
 This session turns research into reality, with principles & practical steps to help leaders understand the unique challenges of Generation iY and learn how to connect and lead them well.
 Based on Tim Elmore’s book, Generation iY: The Secrets to Connecting With Today’s Teens in the Digital Age.